mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 ### Setting Group Profile Properties
 You can add details to Groups by adding properties to them.

-In order to update Group profile properties, you must specify the group that needs to be updated by calling <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-swift/Classes/Group.html#/s:8Mixpanel5GroupC3set10propertiesySDySSAA0A4Type_pG_tF">getGroup():groupID()</a>.
+In order to update Group profile properties, you must specify the group that needs to be updated by calling [`getGroup():groupID()`](https://mixpanel.github.io/mixpanel-swift/Classes/Group.html#/s:8Mixpanel5GroupC3set10propertiesySDySSAA0A4Type_pG_tF).

-The <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-swift/Classes/Group.html#/s:8Mixpanel5GroupC3set10propertiesySDySSAA0A4Type_pG_tF">getGroup():groupID()</a> method can be chained with other commands that edit properties specific to the group.
+The `getGroup():groupID()` method can be chained with other commands that edit properties specific to the group.

 You can set the property `$name` to populate the name field at the top of the group profile.